-BLP works with film-makers who find their way to us with ideas and a passion to make films they believe in.
-Committed and creative; they grow, and we do our best to keep them within the family.
-We produce our films with the highest intellectual rigour with a democratic and people-oriented leadership style.
-BLP‘s management is so light touch as to be almost imperceptible.
-We give support and direction when required, and encourage feedback from all the team whether editorial, creative, or where we should hold the Christmas party!
-We believe in our work ethos, and it shows in our films.
+Brian Leith Productions work with film-makers with ideas and a passion to make films they believe in.
+Committed and creative, they grow and we do our best to keep them in the family.
+We produce our films with the highest intellectual rigour with a democrative and people oriented leadership style.
+BLP’s management is so light touch as to be almost inperceptible.
+We provide support and direction when required, and encourage feedback from all the team whether editorial, practical or where we should hold our Summer Party!
+We believe in our work ethos, and it shows in our films..

 Brian Leith: Creative Director